DevSecTop/TF-via-PR/README.md

 Integrating security in your CI/CD pipeline is critical to practicing DevSecOps.
 This [reusable workflow][tf_yml] is designed to be secure by default, and it should be complemented with your own review to ensure it meets your (organization's) security requirements.

 - All associated GitHub Actions used in this workflow are [pinned to a specific SHA][securing_github_actions] to prevent supply chain attacks from third-party upstream dependencies.
-- Restrict changes to certain environments with [deployment protection rules][deployment_rules] so that approval is required from authorized users/teams before changes to the infrastructure can be applied.
+- Restrict changes to certain environments with [deployment protection rules][deployment_protection] so that approval is required from authorized users/teams before changes to the infrastructure can be applied.

 ## Roadmap